LukasCBossert/hu-berlin-bundle/README.md

 All notable changes to this project will be documented in the [README.md](https://github.com/LukasCBossert/hu-berlin-bundle/blob/master/README.md).
 This project **does not** adhere to [Semantic Versioning](http://semver.org/).
 The markdown syntax is inspired by the conventions proposed by [keepachangelog.com](http://keepachangelog.com/).

+### v1.0.4 (2019-12-19)
+* Added `hu-berlin-base.sty` as a package which contains all relevant code for documents and documentclasses of the bundle.

 ### v1.0.3 (2019-06-26)
  * Changed the main font for compatibility with UNIX-systems (TeX Gyre Heros instead of Verdana).